victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 }
 ```

-By then calling `$ phpdocs-md src >> docs.md` in your console (the argument being the path to your class directory) you will get the following output written to docs.md
+By then calling `$ phpdocs-md generate src > docs.md` in your console (the second argument being the path to your class directory) you will get the following output written to docs.md

 ```